Naimah Amin is a visual artist based in Montréal, QC, working primarily in painting.

 They hold a BFA from Concordia University and are completing their MFA at Emily Carr University of Art + Design in Vancouver, BC.

-I am currently interested in how landscape, floral, and environmental imagery carry colonial legacies of beauty, property, and ownership, and how these legacies continue to inform our relationships to land and to one another.
-Over the course of this summer, I have been reflecting on what it means to devote sustained time and attention to painting what I perceive as beautiful.
+I am currently interested in how landscape, floral and environmental imagery carry colonial legacies of beauty, property and ownership, and how these legacies continue to inform our relationships to land and to one another.
+Over the course of the past year, this inquiry has involved sustained reflection on what it means to devote prolonged time and attention to painting moments embedded in the quotidian that solicit pleasure and mobilize desire.
 What does it mean to immerse oneself in colour, form, and brushwork; to linger with a single moment, object, or scene drawn from the everyday urban landscapes shaped by diverse histories of migration, labour, dispossession, and resistance?
 What are the implications of such a practice of image-making, especially in a time so saturated with images of local and global violence and catastrophe?

 MOEC Galleries, 520 E 1st Ave, Vancouver, BC V5T 0H2